usnistgov/BF/content/en/Info/BF Classes/_MEM/Model.md

 ## BF Memory Safety

-The BF Memory (_MEM) Bugs Model addresses temporal memory safety by defining the proper flow of operations over the owner (pointer) or the object along the x-axis.
-It also addresses spatial memory safety via the operations that affect object boundaries along the y-axis.

-The BF Memory Bugs Model captures temporal memory safety by defining the proper flow of operations over the owner (pointer) or the object along the x-axis.
-It also captures spatial memory safety via the operations that affect object boundaries along the y-axis.
+The BF Memory (_MEM) Bugs Model captures temporal memory safety along the x-axis via the flow of operations over the owner (pointer) or the object.
+It also captures spatial memory safety along the y-axis via the operations that affect the object boundaries.

 For example, a pointer must be initialized before it is used, repositioned after reallocation of its object, and reassigned after deallocation of its object.
 These correspond to Wild Pointer and  Dangling Pointer.